ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 To prepare the test files, type:

-  prepare-test.sh fresh [domain-name]
+  prepare-test.sh -dn domain-name [-clean 1] -op all [-COMPILE_UTILITIES 1]
       - This clears out all old files

-then

-  prepare-test.sh all [domain-name]
-      - This builds the files corresponding to steps 1-9 below.

-then

-  run-test.sh fresh [domain-name]
-      - This removes old application files (policy store and cryptstore)
-      - and runs the tests, corresponding to steps 9 and 10 below.

 prepare-test.sh all runs the following subcommands in order:

-  prepare-test.sh compile-utilities [domain-name]
+  prepare-test.sh compile-utilities
       - This performs steps 1-2 below.
-  prepare-test.sh make-keys [domain-name]
+  prepare-test.sh make-keys
       - This performs step 3 below.
-  prepare-test.sh compile-program [domain-name]
+  prepare-test.sh compile-program
       - This performs step 4 below.
-  prepare-test.sh make-policy [domain-name]
+  prepare-test.sh make-policy
       - This performs steps 5 and 6 below.
-  prepare-test.sh compile-certifier [domain-name]
+  prepare-test.sh compile-certifier
       - This performs step 7 below.
-  prepare-test.sh copy-files [domain-name]
+  prepare-test.sh copy-files
       - This performs steps 8 and 9 below.

+If you specify the clean option all old files are deleated

 Each of these subcommands is runable from prepare-test.sh, for example, you could run,